Macros in Scala 3

 Arbitrary Expressions

 Last but not least, it is possible to create an Expr[T] from arbitary Scala code by enclosing it in quotes.
-For example, '{ ${expr}; true } will generate an Expr[Int] equivalent to Expr.block(List(expr), Expr(true)).
+For example, '{ ${expr}; true } will generate an Expr[Boolean] equivalent to Expr.block(List(expr), Expr(true)).
 The subsequent section on Quoted Code presents quotes in more detail.

 Contributors to this page: